scrapinghub/splash/docs/scripting-element-object.rst

 **Async:** no.

-If x or y coordinate is not provided they will be set to 0 and the hover will be triggered on the left-top corner of the element.
-The coordinates can have a negative value which means the hover will be triggered outside of the element.
+If x or y coordinate is not provided, they are set to width/2 and height/2 respectively, and the hover is triggered on the middle of the element.

+Coordinates can have a negative value which means the hover will be triggered outside of the element.

 Mouse events are not propagated immediately, to see consequences of hover reflected in page source you must call :ref:`splash-wait`

-Example 1: get width and height of the element, calculate its center and hover over it
+Example 1: mouse hover over top left element corner:

 .. code-block:: lua

     function main(splash)
         -- ...
         local element = splash:select('.element')
-        local bounds = element:bounds()
-        assert(element:mouse_hover{x=bounds.width/2, y=bounds.height/2})
+        assert(element:mouse_hover{x=0, y=0})
         -- ...
     end